Louth Derby: Derby history

-Dundalk saw their most successful period under Stephen Kenny between 2013 and 2018, and didn’t taste derby defeat at all between 2014 and 2021, a period in which they won a remarkable 11 major trophies.
-On 18 September 2015, they embarrassed Drogheda 6-0 at Oriel Park, 4 goals from Richie Towell and strikes from Daryl Horgan and David McMillan pretty much condemning them to relegation whilst Dundalk retained the title.
-They repeated the feat 2 years later, on 16 June 2017, after Drogheda had been promoted through the playoffs in 2016.
+Dundalk saw their most successful period under Stephen Kenny between 2013 and 2018, and didn’t taste derby defeat at all between 2014 and 2021, a period in which they won a remarkable eleven major trophies.
+On 18 September 2015, they embarrassed Drogheda 6-0 at Oriel Park, four goals from Richie Towell and strikes from Daryl Horgan and David McMillan all but condemning them to relegation whilst Dundalk retained the title.
+They repeated the feat two years later, on 16 June 2017, after Drogheda had been promoted through the playoffs in 2016.
 Braces from David McMillan and Ciarán Kilduff, alongside goals from Patrick McEleney and Michael Duffy, were met with no response from the home team who saw Thomas Byrne sent off during the game.
 Drogheda United were relegated at the end of the 2017 season, and remained in the First Division until they won it in 2020.
-In this time, Dundalk had won 2 league titles, 2 FAI Cups, 1 League Cup and played in the Europa League group stages.
+In this time, Dundalk had won two league titles, two FAI Cups, one League Cup and played in the Europa League group stages.

-In 2021, the first competitive Louth Derby for 4 years, and due to the COVID 19 pandemic, the first ever behind closed doors, was played at Oriel Park on 24 April, a 2-1 victory for the hosts.
-On 20 August, Drogheda recorded a historic win at Oriel Park when a brace from Mark Doyle helped them to a 2-1 victory, their first away win over Dundalk for just under a decade.
-The result was a blow to Dundalk, who were already suffering their worst season for 8 years, and it looked possible that newly promoted Drogheda would finish above them in the league.
-With Dundalk in 7th place, and Drogheda in 6th, the sides faced off on 4 November at United Park.
-The game looked headed towards a 0-0 draw, until Daniel Cleary bundled the ball over the line to win the game in the 86th minute and secure Dundalk’s safety.
+In 2021, the first competitive Louth derby in four years, and the first ever behind closed doors due to the COVID-19 pandemic, was played at Oriel Park, a 2-1 victory for the hosts in which David McMillan, Han Jeong-Woo and Chris Lyons were on the scoresheet.
+On 20 August, Drogheda recorded a historic win at Oriel Park when a brace from Mark Doyle helped them to a 2-1 victory, their first away win in Dundalk for just under a decade and ending Dundalk’s unbeaten record in the fixture dating back to 2014.
+The result was a blow for Dundalk, who were already suffering their worst season in 9 years, and it looked possible that newly promoted Drogheda would finish above them in the league, something that had not occurred since 2012.
+With Dundalk in seventh place and Drogheda in sixth place, the sides faced off on 4 November at United Park.
+The game looked headed towards a 0-0 draw, until Daniel Cleary bundled the ball over the line to win the game in the 86th minute and secure Dundalk’s safety from relegation.